How to Remind Someone to Pay You Without Feeling Bad

-However, if you’re going to use this technic, make sure to put a time limit on it.
-That will create a sense of urgency and your client will know that you won’t be lowering your price further.
+However, if you’re going to use this technique, make sure to put a time limit on it.
+That will create a sense of urgency and your client will know that you won’t lower your price further.

 Make sure that the time limit isn’t longer than 2-3 days.
 If you give them more than that, they won’t take the offer seriously.
 Also, don’t go overboard with your discount.
 Keep it under 15%.

-Moving forward, once you settle the invoice, create a different payment plan that ensures you get paid upfront.
+To avoid reminding people to pay you moving forward, once you settle the outstanding invoice, create a different payment plan that ensures you get paid upfront.

-That way, you can avoid any hangups and headaches you get from bad clients.
+That way, you can avoid any hangups and headaches from bad clients.
 Charging upfront also helps you have a steady stream of revenue, which is crucial for scaling your business.

-Once you have a reliable monthly-recuring revenue, you can make predictions about future periods and figure out how much money you can invest, save and use on gaining new leads.
+Once you have a reliable monthly recurring revenue, you can make predictions about future periods and figure out how much money you can invest, save and use on gaining new leads.

 If you’re constantly focusing on the money owed by clients, you won’t be productive enough to work on new projects.
 After all, we’re not talking about a few dollars here.